loraaaamrita/asset-tracker-angular/README.md

 Two users have been added for demo purposes, an admin user and a read-only user.
 New users can be created.

+Each user added to the system must have a unique email address.
+Once added, the newly created user must run the verify page to chnage the password, recieve and valid token and complete the setup of the user.

+The forgot password feature will only be available if the app has access to our backend email middleware server.

 ## File Structure

 The app folder is the root of the application.
 Files and folders are structured in a flat pattern, meaning components, modules, services and other associated files are nested no more then two folders deep.
 This is done to simplify pathing requirements.